MathAudio Headphone EQ VST

 Click the "EQ" radio button.
 The "EQ" radio button switches Headphone EQ to its normal operation.
 The "Bypass" button allows you to compare the corrected sound of your headphones with the uncorrected sound.
-If you use high grade headphones, the amount of the required correction is not large and the total loudness of the corrected headphones remains the same.
-However, if you use the Headphone EQ plug-in to correct the sound of low grade headphones, the required amount of the correction can be so large that it will reduce the loudness of your headphones.
+If you use high-end headphones, the amount of the required correction is not large and the total loudness of the corrected headphones remains the same.
+However, if you use the Headphone EQ plug-in to correct the sound of low-end headphones, the required amount of the correction can be so large that it will reduce the loudness of your headphones.
 The "Bypass signal volume" slider allows you to decrease the volume of the unprocessed sound to make it similar to the volume of the processed sound for the correct comparison.

 Please take into consideration that Headphone EQ does not allow you to increase the volume above 0 dB to prevent the clipping of the audio signal in your sound card.